 Winter: observation, research, and continuity supported locally

-Spring (2–3 weeks): pigment work, material development, and presentation thrugh public exhibitions.
+Spring (2–3 weeks): pigment work, material development, and presentation through public exhibitions

-Between visits, a student coordinator or teaching assistant would help maintain continuity, allowing the project to remain active.
+Between visits, a student coordinator or teaching assistant would help maintain continuity.

-The Artist Garden is conceived as an ongoing, gentle system, one that unfolds over time, accommodates variation, and resists rigid outcomes.
+The Artist’s Garden is conceived as an ongoing, gentle system—one that unfolds over time, accommodates variation, and resists rigid outcomes.
 It functions simultaneously as a site of making, a pedagogical framework, and a form of shared attention.
 Each iteration builds on the previous one, allowing the work to remain open, cumulative, and responsive to those who engage.

 THE ARTIST NATURE RELATIONSHIP